rizitis/Quantizing_with_LlamaCpp/README.md

 Finaly run script `./quantizing_ai_models.sh`

-Just answer questions if needed and wait for
+Just answer questions if needed and wait for results...

 ### NOTE:
 **Warning: Running this script as root is not recommended.**